analyst-Riya/student-management-database-task5/README.md

-# Student Management Database — 5
+# Student Management Database — Task 5
 This project is part of my internship at Main Crafts Technology.
 This task includes writing mutliple analytical SQL queries inside one single SQL file using **Window Functions** and **Advanced Analytical Techniques**.